Leofric, Earl of Mercia: Life

-When, in 1051, Edward came under threat at Gloucester from Earl Godwin, Leofric and Earl Siward of Northumbria gathered a great army in support of the king.
-Edward was counselled that battle was inadvisable, as it risked the deaths of important members of the nobility which would weaken England's defences and leave it open to its enemies.
+After Harthacnut died in 1042, Leofric loyally supported his successor Edward the Confessor.
+In 1051, Edward came under threat at Gloucester from Godwine, Earl of Wessex.
+Earl Leofric of Mercia and Earl Siward of Northumbria gathered a great army in support of the king.
+Edward was counselled that battle was inadvisable, as it risked the deaths of important members of the nobility from each faction, which would weaken England's defences and leave it open to its external enemies.
 On Leofric's advice, the dispute was referred to the Witenagemot, which resulted in Earl Godwin and his family being outlawed for a time.

-In 1055 Leofric's son Ælfgar was outlawed, "without any fault", according to the Anglo-Saxon Chronicle. Ælfgar went on to raise an army in Ireland and Wales and marched on Hereford, where he fought Earl Ralph of Herefordshire, severely damaging the town.
+In 1055 Leofric's son Ælfgar was outlawed, "without any fault", according to some versions of the Anglo-Saxon Chronicle. Ælfgar went on to raise an army in Ireland and Wales and marched on Hereford, where he fought Earl Ralph of Herefordshire, severely damaging the town.
 The Anglo-Saxon Chronicle notes: "And then when they had done most harm, it was decided to reinstate Earl Ælfgar".

 Leofric died at his estate at Kings Bromley in Staffordshire on 30 September 1057, according to the Anglo Saxon Chronicle.
 The chronicler of Worcester gives the date as 31 August 1057.
 Both sources agree that he was buried in Coventry at St Mary's Priory and Cathedral.
 Leofric was succeeded by his son Ælfgar as earl.